 BCBSA Ref.
 Policy: 5.01.27

-Effective Date: Feb.
-1, 2025 RELATED N IEDICAL POLICIES:
+Effective Date: Oct.
+3, 2025 RELATED MEDICAL POLICIES:

-Last Revised: Jan.
-27, 2025 11.01.523 Site of Service: Infusion Drugs and Biologic Agents
+Last Revised: Jun.
+10, 2025 11.01.523 Site of Service: Infusion Drugs and Biologic Agents

 Replaces: N/A

 This policy has been revised.

-Click here to view the changes
+Click here to view the current

-effective October 3, 2025.
+policy.

-The Site of Service Medical Necessity criteria within this policy DOES NOT apply to Alaska fullyinsured members; refer to the infusion drug Medical Necessity criteria only.
+The Site of Service Medical Necessity criteria within this policy DOES NOT apply to Alaska fullyinsured members; refer to the infusion and injection drug Medical Necessity criteria only.

-Site of Service and the infusion drug Medical Necessity criteria apply to all other plan members.
+Site of Service and the infusion and injection drug Medical Necessity criteria apply to all other plan members.